zapit-io/p2p-contracts/README.md

   ) {

   /*
-  * Can be called by anyone but the signature is done by the seller
+  * The contract gets executed and the funds are released to the buyer recipient
   * - Message: 'x'
   * - Check signature of: Seller
   * - Pay to: Buyer